PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 This should include disassembling and cleaning your water pump and pump housing.
 You may find replacing the pump more convenient, just remember to remove the back plate on the new one!

 Once reassembled, fill with PIPING HOT tap water and circulate until cool enough to add 5 mL/gal Bleach and 2 drops/gal soap.
 Circulate for 24 hours, dump, and do not rinse the system.
-This should be the last time this amount of work is focused on sterilizing the system if you Follow the PermaClone methods.
+This should be the last time this much work is spent sterilizing the system if you follow the PermaClone methods.

-Also, check out my following articles to expand you knowledge base:
+Also, check out my following articles to expand your knowledge base:

 Advanced Aeroponic Cloning -- THE SECRETS!